Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-06-02-JavaScript_Basic_React_3.markdown

 }

 export default App;
 ```

-### CleanUp function
+### useEffect cleanup function
-  - It is not used commonly, but it is good to know for you
+  - It is not used commonly, but it is good to know.
-  - A function which runs when a component is destroyed
+  - A function which runs when a component is destroyed.
-  - Basically, We return a function with an useEffect function
+  - Basically, We return a function with an useEffect function.

 #### Source Code